 Sexual violence in conflict has devastating effects on women, girls, boys, and men.
 These effects can have a rippling impact on families and communities.
-Along these lines, according to the UN, during the 1994 Rwandan genocide, rape was defined as a tool “intended to terrorise the population, break up families, destroy communities, and, in some instances, change the ethnic makeup of the next generation.”
-Even when violent conflict has ceased sexual violence is often prevalent because of the insecurity and lack of accountability that typically ensues.
+According to the UN, during the 1994 Rwandan genocide, rape was defined as a tool “intended to terrorise the population, break up families, destroy communities, and, in some instances, change the ethnic makeup of the next generation.”
+Even when violent conflict has ceased, sexual violence is often prevalent because of the insecurity and lack of accountability that typically ensues.

 Sexual violence was not recognised as a crime against humanity until 1993 when the mass rapes of Yugoslavian women were recognised in the International Criminal Tribunal for the former Yugoslavia (ICTY).
-In 1994, the International Criminal Tribunal for Rwanda (ICTR) also found rape to be a war crime, but it was not until the Rome Statute in 2002 that sexual violence perpetrators could be held accountable by the International Criminal Court (ICC).
-However it was not until 2016 that the ICC delivered its first conviction for rape as a crime of war, in the case of Jean-Pierre Bembo Gombo in the Central African Republic.
+In 1994, the International Criminal Tribunal for Rwanda (ICTR) also found rape to be a war crime, but it was not until the Rome Statute in 2002 that the International Criminal Court (ICC) could hold sexual violence perpetrators accountable.
+It was not until 2016 that the ICC delivered its first conviction for rape as a crime of war, in the case of Jean-Pierre Bembo Gombo in the Central African Republic.

 Sexual violence has received more significant attention by the Council in recent years.
-Six of the eight WPS resolutions address sexual violence in conflict specifically (Security Council Resolutions 1820 (2008), 1888 (2009), 1960 (2010) and 2106 (2013), 2122 (2013), and 2242 (2015)).
+Seven of the nine WPS resolutions address sexual violence in conflict specifically (Security Council Resolutions 1820 (2008), 1888 (2009), 1960 (2010) and 2106 (2013), 2122 (2013), 2242 (2015), and 2467 (2019)).
 In 2007, the UN Action Against Sexual Violence in Conflict was established.
 In 2008, UNSCR 1820 (2008) was adopted which pertains directly to sexual violence in conflict.
-Then, in 2009, the role of Special Representative on Sexual Violence in Conflict (SRSG-SViC) was created who leads increased cooperation and coordination between the various parties involved.
+Then, in 2009, the role of Special Representative on Sexual Violence in Conflict (SRSG-SViC) was created, meant to lead increased cooperation and coordination between the various parties involved.
 The SRSG-SVoC initially prioritised the following items on its agenda: “ending impunity, empowering women to seek redress and claim their rights, mobilise political leadership, increase recognition of rape as a tactic and consequence of conflict and ensure a coordinated response from the UN system through the inter-agency network UN Action Against Sexual-Violence in Conflict.”
 These priorities, along with national ownership and input from survivors and policy-makers, help the SRSG-SViC lead the discussion on Sexual Violence support and prevention.

-Pursuant to these six WPS resolutions mentioned above, there are now several monitoring elements established under the Office of the Special Representative of the Secretary-General (SRSG) on Sexual Violence.
+Pursuant to the WPS resolutions mentioned above, there are now several monitoring elements established under the Office of the Special Representative of the Secretary-General (SRSG) on Sexual Violence.

 UNSCR 1960 (2010) creates tools to combat impunity and outlines specific steps needed for both the prevention of and protection from conflict-related sexual violence.